Trade Mark Protection in Pacific Island Nations

 Cautionary Notices, essentially print media advertisements alerting the public to your intellectual property ownership, are usually published at regular intervals in newspapers that have a national circulation.

-Geraldine at Michael Buck IP is able to give you idea of costs and processes associated with protecting your trade mark in any of the countries contained in the table.
+Our Trade Marks team at Michael Buck IP are able to give you an idea of costs and processes associated with protecting your trade mark in any of the countries contained in the table.

 * We recommend the use of Cautionary Notices where trade mark protection cannot be obtained by either a national trade mark application or a re-registration process.